-- Step 1: Enter the following URL into the web browser: http://mytriton.triton.edu - Step 2: Enter your username and password in order to log in to your account on the Triton portal. - Step 3: Select Employee Self-Service on the right side of the screen, in the box labeled Employee Self-Service. - Step 4: Select Time Entry from under the Time Entry and Approval Section. - Step 5: Check the box of the position for which you would enter your times and click the Submit button at the bottom of the page.

-Step 6: Enter your times into the boxes accordingly.
+- Step 1: Enter the following URL into the web browser: http://mytriton.triton.edu - Step 2: Enter your username and password in order to log in to your account on WebAdvisor. - Step 3: Select WebAdvisor for Employees on the right side of the screen, in the box labeled WebAdvisor. - Step 4: Select Time Entry from under the Time Entry and Approval Section. - Step 5: Check the box of the position for which you would enter your times and click the Submit button at the bottom of the page. - Step 6: Enter your times into the boxes accordingly.